How to Run Active Shooter Drills at Work

 Even though active shooter events are becoming more common, they are still very rare compared to other threats businesses might face.

 Until the mid-2000s, organizations’ physical security efforts primarily focused on preventing theft.
 However, as the volume of active shooter incidents in the workplace has increased, business leaders have grown increasingly concerned about their physical security and the safety of employees.
 Recent research found that nearly four in five company leaders feel their organization isn’t fully prepared for an active shooter incident.
-As a point of comparison, more than 95% of American elementary schools and public high schools have already implemented active shooter drills to enhance school safety, according to a 2020 report by Everytown for Gun Safety.
-It’s broadly accepted the majority of private businesses lack any type of formal active shooter training.
+As a point of comparison, more than 95% of American elementary schools and public high schools have already implemented active shooter drills to enhance school safety, according to a report by Everytown for Gun Safety.
+Following events like the Sandy Hook Elementary School shooting in Connecticut in 2012, when 6 staff members and 20 kids aged 6–7 were killed, schools have committed to proactive planning and drills.
+But more mass shootings occur at businesses than K–12 schools, and it’s broadly accepted that the majority of private businesses lack any type of formal active shooter training.

 Argument #2: Active shooter drills put undue mental stress on employees